-(a) Though Franklin himself never made the estimate (that was to await Lord Rayleigh), use Franklin's description of the experiment to work out the thickness of the oil film (the height of a lipid!) that covered the surface of Clapham common pond.
+(a) Though Franklin himself never made the estimate (that was to await Lord Rayleigh in an experiment like that shown in Figure 1), use Franklin's description of the experiment to work out the thickness of the oil film (the height of a lipid!) that covered the surface of Clapham common pond.

-(b) Using a typical molecular mass for a lipid (say, 1000 g/mol), work out the number of lipid molecules that covered that surface of the pond and use that number to compute the area per lipid.
+(b) Using a typical molecular mass for a lipid (say, 1000 g/mol - give an order of magnitude justification of this rule of thumb), work out the number of lipid molecules that covered that surface of the pond and use that number to compute the area per lipid.
 How do your results compare to the modern values for the size of lipids?